 If you’re rushing to Hastings, you can visit the region’s most famous ice cream parlour just outside the city centre: ice cream has been produced at Rush Monro’s Icecream Gardens for generations.
 We tested it: It was very good, but not as good as our Stammeissalon (Ice Cream) in Vienna!

-4. Food & Drink in Napier
+4. Food & Drinks in Napier: Culinary Tips

 Organic Shop at Chantal Organics